SimpleAOB/GTAV-Disconnect-Assist/README.md

 ## Usage:
 * Launch the program with Administrative rights (required)
+* 10 second Pacific Standard Disconnect: `CTRL+NumPad1` by default or `CTRL+LeftArrow` for those without a numpad.
-* Hit the buttons `CTRL+NumPad1` by default or `CTRL+RightArrow` for those without a numpad.
-These are global hotkeys and can be used from within GTAV or any other program.
+* Solo Public Lobby Creator.
+Must be joined into a regular lobby. `CTRL+Numpad3` by default or `CTRL+RightArrow` for those without a numpad.
+(Note: These are global hotkeys and can be used from within GTAV or any other program)

 ## Requirements:
 * Windows 7+ with .Net 4.5+